-Instructors are compensated $2,000 for each section they teach, unless their position requires teaching as a part of their university responsibilities.
+Instructors are compensated $2,000 beginning Fall 2021 for each section they teach, unless their position requires teaching as a part of their university responsibilities.
 The stipend is taxed at the supplemental pay rate.
 Funds may also be transferred to the instructor’s department for professional development use.

 Want to Apply?